Program

 Project-Based

 Practicing and Applied anthropology focuses on training graduate students to directly enter the non-academic workforce where the skills and insights of anthropology are highly valued.
-This project-based program provides MA students with the theoretical and methodological knowledge, skills and tools that are adapted to the world outside the academy, the world of social service agencies, non-governmental organizations, consulting firms, industry, and corporate business.
-The goal of our program is to facilitate the employment of our students as anthropologists in the world beyond the university where they can make a difference while making a livelihood.
+This 18-month project-based M.A provides students with the theoretical and methodological knowledge, skills and tools that are adapted to the world outside the academy, the world of social service agencies, non-governmental organizations, consulting firms, industry, and corporate business.
+The goal of this program is to facilitate the employment of our students as anthropologists in the world beyond the university where they can make a difference while making a livelihood.

 Research supervisors